gh-codechallenge/hackathon-iac-template/README.md

 2. **`Project Management`**:
    - **Project Lead**: The project lead is responsible for the overall project management and ensuring that the project is completed on time.
-     - **Jira**: You will be provided with Jira access to host on a board your project.
+     - **Jira**: You will be provided with Jira access to host your project on a board.

 3. **`Language`**:
-    - **Terraform**: Infrastrucutre as Code (IaC) tool used to deploy infrastructure.
+    - **Terraform**: Infrastructure as Code (IaC) tool used to deploy infrastructure.
     - **Terraform Cloud**: Tool used to manage your Terraform state files.
     - **Remote State**: Location where your Terraform state files will be stored.
-Main methond of storing state files will be in Terraform Cloud.
+Main method of storing state files will be in Terraform Cloud.
 If you are using AWS, you can also use S3 if required.
     - **Github**: Version control system used to store your project code.
     - **Github Actions**: Used to automate your CI/CD pipeline.
     - **Slack**: Used for communication and collaboration with your team.